 The successful implementation of our strategic plan will require, among other things, that we increase our market share by attracting both new borrowers and new deposit customers that currently bank at other financial institutions in our market area.
 In addition, our ability to successfully grow will depend on several factors, including continued favorable market conditions, the competitive responses from other financial institutions in our market area, and our ability to maintain high asset quality as we increase our commercial real estate loans, commercial business loans, construction loans and home equity loans and lines of credit.
-While we believe we have the management resources and internal systems in place to successfully manage our future growth, growth opportunities may not be available and we may not be successfully implemented, may not ultimately produce positive results.
+While we believe we have the management resources and internal systems in place to successfully manage our future growth, growth opportunities may not be available and we may not be successful in implementing our business strategy.
+Further, our new strategic plan, even if successfully implemented, may not ultimately produce positive results.

-A continued increase in interest rates or a change in market conditions could reduce our mortgage banking revenues, which would negatively impact our non-interest income.
+An increase in interest rates or a change in market conditions could reduce our mortgage banking revenues, which would negatively impact our non-interest income.

 We sell residential mortgage loans in the secondary market, which provides a significant portion of our non-interest income.
 We generate mortgage revenues primarily from gains on the sale of mortgage loans to investors on a servicing-released basis.
-This was down to \$1.5 million from \$1.9 million in 2017.
 We also earn interest on loans held for sale while they are awaiting delivery to our investors.
-For the year ended December 31, 2018, income from loan sales equaled \$1.5 million, which made up approximately 86.4% of our non-interest income and 22.1% of our revenue.
+For the year ended December 31, 2019, income from loan sales equaled \$2.4 million, which made up approximately 86.0% of our non-interest income and 29.2% of our revenue.
 We intend to increase our mortgage banking operations, including adding up to six additional commission-based mortgage lenders.
 In a rising or higher interest rate environment, our originations of mortgage loans may continue to decrease, resulting in fewer loans that are available to be sold to investors.
 This would result in a decrease in mortgage banking revenues.
 In addition, our results of operations are affected by the amount of non-interest expenses associated with mortgage banking activities, such as salaries and employee benefits, occupancy, equipment and data processing expense and other operating costs.
 During periods of reduced loan demand, our results of operations may be adversely affected to the extent that we are unable to reduce expenses commensurate with the decline in mortgage loan origination activity.